isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-daguerreotypes-to-dry-plates-photography-in-19th-century-singapore.md

 [^12]:The street on which the house stood was later named after Coleman.
 Coleman’s house was located at 3 Coleman Street where the Peninsula Shopping Centre now stands.
 See [London Hotel](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18420113-1.2.2.2).
 (1842, January 13). *The Singapore Free Press and Mercantile Advertiser*, p.
 1. Retrieved from NewspaperSG.
 [^13]:[Daguerriotype portraits](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18431207-1.2.2.3).
 (1843, December 7). *The Singapore Free Press and Mercantile Advertiser*, p.
 1. Retrieved from NewspaperSG.
 [^14]:Hirsch, R. (2000). [*Seizing the light: A history of photography*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=9502389) (p.
 32).
 Boston: McGraw-Hill.
 (Call no.: RART 770.9 HIR).
 Depending on light conditions, exposures ranged from a few minutes to as long as half an hour, which explains the often-solemn expressions and stiff postures in early portraits.
 [^15]:[Notice](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18440222-1.2.4.2).
-(1844, 22 February).
-The Singapore Free Press and Mercantile Advertiser, p.
+(1844, 22 February). *The Singapore Free Press and Mercantile Advertiser*, p.
 1; [Notice](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18450116-1.2.2.3).
-(1845, January 16).
-The Singapore Free Press and Mercantile Advertiser, p.
+(1845, January 16). *The Singapore Free Press and Mercantile Advertiser*, p.
 1. Retrieved from NewspaperSG.
 Mornings were more conducive for taking photographs as temperatures were still cool, and daylight would be sufficient without being overpowering.
-[^16]:
+[^16]:[Daguerreotype](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18481021-1.2.11.2).
+(1848, October 21). *The Straits Times*, p.
+2. Retrieved from NewspaperSG.
-[^17]:
+[^17]:Lavédrine, B. (2009). *Photographs of the past: Process and preservation* (pp. 30–31).
+Los Angeles, California: The Getty Conservation Institute.
+(Not available in NLB holdings); See Claudet, L. (2008).
+Colouring by hand.
+In J. Hannavy (Ed.)., *Encyclopedia of nineteenth-century photography Vol 1* (pp. 322–323).
+New York: Routledge.
+Retrieved from Google Books.
+A practical method for colour photography was not invented until the Lumiére brothers’ autochrome process in 1904.
-[^18]:
+[^18]:Buckley, C.B.
+(1984).
+An anecdotal history of old times in Singapore 1819–1867 (p.
+745).
+Singapore: Oxford University Press.
+(Call no.: RSING 959.57 BUC).
+However, another source suggests that Dutronquoy might have passed away sometime in January 1872 in Kobe, Japan.
+See Massot, Nov 2015, p.
+323.
 [^19]:
 [^20]:
 [^2]: